Coywolf: Red wolves and eastern wolves

 The group also questioned the conclusions of genetic differentiation analysis in the study stating that results showing Great Lakes, Algonquin and red wolves, plus eastern coyotes differentiated from gray and Eurasian wolves were actually more consistent with an ancient hybridization or a distinct cladogenic origin for the red and Algonquin wolves than of a recent hybrid origin.
 The group further asserted that the levels of unique alleles for red and Algonquin wolves found the 2017 study were high enough to reveal a high degree of evolutionary distinctness.
 Therefore, the group argues that both the red wolf and the eastern wolf remain genetically distinct North American taxa.
 This was rebutted by the authors of the earlier study.

 In 2021, an mDNA analysis of modern and extinct North American wolf-like canines indicates that the extinct Late Pleistocene Beringian wolf was the ancestor of the southern wolf clade, which includes the Mexican wolf and the Great Plains wolf.
 The Mexican wolf is the most ancestral of the gray wolves that live in North America today.
 The modern coyote appeared around 10,000 years ago.
 The most genetically basal coyote mDNA clade pre-dates the Last Glacial Maximum and is a haplotype that can only be found in the Eastern wolf.
 This implies that the large, wolf-like Pleistocene coyote was the ancestor of the Eastern wolf.
 Further, another ancient haplotype detected in the Eastern wolf can be found only in the Mexican wolf.
 The authors propose that Pleistocene coyote and Beringian wolf admixture led to the Eastern wolf long before the arrival of the modern coyote and the modern wolf.

-In 2023, a genomic study indicates that eastern wolves have evolved separately from grey wolves for the past 67,000 years and had experienced admixture with coyotes 37,000 years ago.
+A genomic study from 2023 supports that Eastern wolves evolved separately from Grey wolves for the last 67,000 years and experienced admixture with Coyotes 37,000 years ago.
 The Great Lakes wolves were the result of admixture between eastern wolves and grey wolves 8,000 years ago.
 Eastern coyotes were the result of admixture between eastern wolves and "western" coyotes during the last century.